xlxs4/xlxs4.github.io/notes/esa-design-booster/index.md

 Don't be pushing things back because you have a deadline to meet.
 Don't be afraid to invest early, plant the seeds; they will bloom later.
 Try maintain information transfer at all costs — that was our biggest problem.
-Documentation is the best remedy to this problem.
+Documentation is the best remedy to said problem.
 As per Akin's Law 22:
 > When in doubt, document.
 (Documentation requirements will reach a maximum shortly after the termination of a program.)